SQL Server benchmarks

 - When individual result sets are large (> 10 000 rows), the gains from combining are proportionally smaller since data transfer time dominates over fixed overhead.

-- Multi-result-set SPs also reduce connection pool contention under concurrent load by shortening total connection hold time.
+- Multi-result-set stored procedures also reduce connection pool contention under concurrent load by shortening total connection hold time.

 Benchmark class: TvpFullRoundtripBench